 Projecting bridge cranes (a.k.a. telescoping bridge cranes) are under hung cranes (single or double girder) that have a secondary bridge that projects beyond the end of the bridge beam.
 A projecting crane can extend beyond a support or building column to lift material in an adjacent bay, and then retract so that the crane can pass by the column.
 These cranes typically only project in one direction but can be designed to project in both directions to maximize the use of the crane.
 If there is adequate headroom, projecting cranes are a low budget way to implement a custom bridge cranes to increase hook coverage.

 Truss cranes are built using a single bridge girder supported by two trusses.
 The trusses allow the span of the crane to be up to 125’ and capacities up to 10 ton.
-Typically, truss cranes require more headroom than a conventional bridge girder.
+Typically, truss cranes provide better available lift but can sacrifice in terms of overhead clearances compared to conventional girder bridge cranes.
 The required amount of headroom is dependent on the crane span and capacity.
 Similar to double girder cranes, the hoist/trolleys used in truss cranes are mounted between the two trusses keeping an excellent high hook.
 Compared to an equivalent box girder beam, truss cranes require less material allowing runway and support structure to use less material and cut costs.
 A truss crane can be built in a top running and under hung configuration, but typically always use an under hung hoist/trolley.
 As with other custom bridge cranes, truss cranes are best implemented as part of the original building design.

 A wall traveling jib crane is the combination of a jib crane and an overhead bridge crane.
 These jib cranes have a cantilever boom which travels along a runway mounted on the wall.
 The primary advantage of wall traveling jibs is having more hook coverage area than a conventional jib crane due to their rotation motion.
 Wall traveling jib cranes also allow work pieces to easily travel down a series of workstations without switching from jib crane to jib crane.
 Since the runways for wall traveling jib cranes are mounted off the wall, there is typically room above it for a bridge crane to pass overhead just as with any other type of jib crane.